AindreaAjax/ML_Introduction/Statistics/Theory/10_Hypothesis_testing_intro.md

 $$ t = \frac{\bar{x} - \mu_0}{\frac{s}{\sqrt{n}}} $$

-where $s$ is the sample standard deviation.
+Where $s$ is the sample standard deviation.

-In this case we use the t-table to find the significance level corresponding to the t-score.
+The t-distribution is fairly similar to the z-distribution, but has heavier tails.
+The t-distribution is parameterized by the degrees of freedom, which is the number of observations in the sample minus one i.e, $df = n - 1$.
+As the degrees of freedom increases, the t-distribution approaches the z-distribution.

+Using the calculated degrees of freedom, we can find the t-score from the t-table.
 The t-table gives the area under the t-distribution curve to the left of a given t-score.
-This is very similar to the z-table.

 - **p-value:** A similar and complementary measure of z-score/t-score is the **p-value**.
 The p-value is the probability of getting a sample as extreme as ours, given the Null Hypothesis is true.